shabin5785/Golang_notes/Go_4.md

 dynamic value

  Dynamic value is the actual value assigned.
 In discussed snippet after assignment var i I = t, dynamic value of i is nil but dynamic type is *T. Function call fmt.Printf("%T\n", i) after this assignment would print *main.T.
 Interface type value is nil iff both dynamic value and dynamic type are nil.
 The effect is that even if interface type value holds a nil pointer then such interface value is not nil.

+ -Method set of interface doesn’t have to contain at least one member.
+It can be completely empty Empty interface is automatically satisfied by any type — so value of any type can be assigned to such interface type variable.
+The behaviour of dynamic or static types apply to empty interfaces in the same way as to non-empty interfaces.
+Prominent use of empty interface exists in variadic function fmt.Println.